Zuoqiu-Yingyi/widget-query/README_en.md

 A widget that renders the query results of the Siyuan Notes database in tabular style.

 It is now on the shelves of the [Siyuan Notes Community Bazaar](https://github.com/siyuan-note/bazaar).
-If you need to subscribe to the value-added services of [siyuan note](https://github.com/siyuan-note/siyuan/blob/master/README_en_US.md), please use my referral code: **h0sc9rc**
+If you like this widget, welcome to light up ⭐ for this project!

 ## PREVIEW